-- 1. the employee is subject to a federal, state, or local quarantine or isolation order related to COVID-19; - 2. the employee has been advised by a healthcare provider to self-quarantine because of COVID-19; - 3. the employee experiencing symptoms of COVID-19 and is seeking a medical diagnosis; - 4. the employee is caring for an individual subject or advised by a qualified medical professional to quarantine or isolation; - 5. the employee is caring for a son or daughter whose school or place of care is closed, or child care provider is unavailable, due to COVID-19 precautions); - the employee is experiencing substantially similar conditions as specified by the Secretary of Health and Human Services, in consultation with the Secretaries of Labor and Treasury.
+- 1. the employee is subject to a federal, state, or local quarantine or isolation order related to COVID-19; - 2. the employee has been advised by a healthcare provider to self-quarantine because of COVID-19; - the employee experiencing symptoms of COVID-19 and is seeking a medical diagnosis; - 4. the employee is caring for an individual subject or advised by a qualified medical professional to quarantine or isolation; - 5. the employee is caring for a son or daughter whose school or place of care is closed, or child care provider is unavailable, due to COVID-19 precautions); - 6. the employee is experiencing substantially similar conditions as specified by the Secretary of Health and Human Services, in consultation with the Secretaries of Labor and Treasury. - 7.
+Any employee testing positive for COVID-19, including emergency responders are covered by this policy.